 If specific training is required or desired for your new modality or course attributes, please see the links below for more information.
 The iLab or your instructional designer can also assist you with enrolling in these training courses.

 As part of the initiative, cohort meetings cohosted by FCTL, CDL, and the iLab will be offered to faculty participants each fall and spring semester.
 These optional meetings are strategically scheduled throughout the semester to help support faculty through the redesign process.
 The goals for these sessions are to provide ideas and resources for student success strategies as well as an opportunity to build a community of practice with faculty outside of your department.
 Faculty members who have been accepted for a course redesign will be emailed invitations to upcoming cohort meetings.

-If you did not receive an email invitation or experience challenges registering, please contact iLab@ucf.edu.
+If you did not receive an email invitation or experience challenges registering and would like to attend, please contact the Pegasus Innovation Lab at iLab@ucf.edu.

 Through the redesign process, you may decide to include various multimedia elements into your course material.
 Offices such as the Faculty Multimedia Center (FMC) or Webcourses@UCF Support can assist with the creation and implementation of multimedia resources.

 Instructional Design Support